f-lab-USP/onboarding/manual/manual_en.md

   - Full commitment to graduate program deadlines.
   - Active involvement in group projects and scientific publications.
 - **Postdocs**:
-  - Leadership in projects and proposals.
+  - Leadership in your project and collaboration on proposals.
   - Mentoring of students.
   - Strong publication record.